ctu-mrs/aerialcore_simulation/README.md

-# aerialcore_simulation
+# Aerial-Core simulation

-Gazebo models and worlds for Aerial-Core project.
+Repository with gazebo models and worlds for Aerial-Core project.